 But first, use one of these ways to get the burning questions:

-Reddit is another discussion site where people upvote and downvote posts.
+Reddit is a discussion site where people upvote and downvote posts.
 You can then craft an article based on popular posts.

-Both sites are great places to gather interesting ideas and to find out hot questions.
+This is a great place to gather interesting ideas and to find out hot questions.

 Analyze Your Google Search Console Queries